Efficient coding of natural scene statistics predicts discrimination thresholds for grayscale textures: Statistical tests

+where $\Delta a = a_1 - a_2$, and the big-$\mathcal O$ notation shows that the approximation error scales as the square of the absolute prediction error.
+In fact, the log error is even better approximated by a symmetric form of the relative error, in which the denominator is replaced by the mean between measurement and prediction:

+We see that in this case the approximation error scales with the cubed absolute prediction error.
+In our case, prediction errors are low enough that the ratio between the log error and the symmetric relative error $\Delta a / \bar a$ is between $1$ and $1.034$ for all 311 thresholds.

-\begin{enumerate} \item \textbf{Permutation test over all thresholds.} This test is meant to check how likely it is that the observed value of the difference $D$ could have been obtained by chance in a model in which all the measured thresholds $x_i$ are drawn independently from a common random distribution.
-We generated 10,000 random permutations of the dataset $x_i$, $x^\mu_i$ (each of which containing 311 data points in 4 single and 22 mixed planes), and for each of these calculated the difference $D^\mu$ between the observed values and the predictions $y_i$.
+\begin{enumerate} \item \textbf{Permutation test over all thresholds.} This test estimates how likely it is that the observed value of the difference $D$ could have been obtained by chance in a model in which all the measured thresholds $x_i$ are drawn independently from a common random distribution.
+We generated 10,000 random permutations of the dataset $x_i$, $x^\mu_i$ (each of which contain 311 data points in 4 single and 22 mixed planes), and for each of these calculated the difference $D^\mu$ between the observed values and the predictions $y_i$.
 We then calculated the fraction of samples $\mu$ for which the difference was smaller than the observed one, $D^\mu \le D$, which is an estimate of the $p$-value.

 \item \textbf{Permutation test preserving ellipticity.} The na\"ive permutation test above generates independent thresholds even for directions that are nearby within a given texture plane.
 To build a more stringent test where the threshold contours are kept close to elliptical, we used a different sampling procedure where permutations were applied only within texture groups, and were forced to be cyclic.
 In this way, thresholds obtained for adjacent texture directions were kept adjacent to each other, preserving the correlations implied by the elliptical contours.
 More specifically, assume that we index the $n_\text{groups}$ texture groups for which we have data by $\sigma$, and let $x_\sigma$ be the subset of elements of $x$ corresponding to group $\sigma$.
 Also let $\mathcal R$ be the shift operator that circularly permutes the elements in a vector to the right, such that the first element becomes the second, the second becomes the third and so on, with the last element being moved to the first position.
 For each resampling of the measurements $x$, we sampled $n_\text{groups}$ non-negative integers $k_\sigma$ and performed the transformations $x_\sigma \to \mathcal R^{k_\sigma} x_\sigma$.
 The largest value for $k_\sigma$ was chosen to be equal to the number of elements in $x_\sigma$.
 For each of the 10,000 samples obtained in this way we calculated the $D$ statistic and proceeded as above to get a $p$-value.